Cuba’s Gardens of the Queen: An Unforgettable Learning Adventure

 While we hope to resume trips in the future, we invite you to travel with us to some of Cuba’s other destinations, including the mysterious Isle of Youth.

 For more information, please see our current Cuba Educational Experiences.

-Cuba Conservancy, an Ocean Doctor program, is built on more than 13 years of work of Ocean Doctor president, Dr. David E. Guggenheim, who directs the program.
+Ocean Doctor is a nonprofit organization based in Washington, DC.
+Our mission is to advance the conservation of the world’s oceans through scientific research, education and community engagement.
+Our Cuba Conservancy Program is built on more than 16 years of experience working in Cuba.
 At the core of Cuba Conservancy’s mission is to establish sustained collaboration between Cuba and the United States to:

 - ensure enduring, locally-supported marine research and conservation programs in Cuba.

 - contribute to major advances in the scientific understanding of Cuba’s natural resources.

 - achieve meaningful, long-lasting conservation for Cuba’s marine ecosystems and shared ecosystems of the Gulf of Mexico.